cekit/cekit/docs/configuration.rst

 Configuration file
 ==================

-Cekit can be configured using a configuration file.
+CEKit can be configured using a configuration file.
 We use the properties file format.

-Cekit will look for this file at the path ``~/.cekit/config``.
+CEKit will look for this file at the path ``~/.cekit/config``.
 Its location can be changed via command line ``--config`` option.

 **Example**
-Running Cekit with different config file:
+Running CEKit with different config file:

 .. code:: sh